rtCamp/rt-newrelic-browser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will allow you to integrate New Relic Browser app in your website.
-If you do not have New Relic account then you can create one helps you to create a New Relic Browser application then you can easily create one using the plugin.

 == Description ==
 New Relic Browser provides deep visibility and actionable insights into real users experiences on your website.